slimsag/music/erhu/index.md

 # Fingering Chart

+- 30 stops
+- each stop 10mm apart exactly
+- 50mm offset from base of instrument (350mm from base to strings tied to handle)

 Left row is left string / string closest to you when holding the erhu.
 Right row is the right string / furthest way from you (also sounds highest pitch).
 ```
 D4  A4